Enigmatic-Smile/docs/brands/README.md

 # Brands

-After creating an account and having access to the dashboard, the next step is to create a test **Brand** (Merchant) so you can create locations and add them to a Program in order to start tracking transactions.
+After creating an account and getting access to the dashboard, the next step is to create a test **Brand** (Merchant).
+This lets you create locations and add them to a Program so you can start tracking transactions.